chanmix51/Pomm/documentation/documentation.rst

 Entities also propose mechanisms to check what state are their data compared to the data source.
 There are 2 states which present 4 possible combinations:

 **EXIST**
-  The instance is fetched from the data source.
+  The instance exists in the database.
 **MODIFIED**
-  This instance has been modified with mutators.
+  This instance has been modified with mutators since hydration.

 So, of course, an entity can be in both states EXIST and MODIFIED or NONE of them.
 The ``BaseObject`` class grants you with several methods to check this internal state: ``isNew()``, ``isModified()`` or you can directly access the ``_state`` attribute from within your class definition::